Join us for Gay by Nature

 ⚘ Inclusive Community with Experienced Guides and Spiritual Seekers of All Levels

-*Early Arrival (optional): Arrive Thursday @ 5 PM instead of Friday and enjoy a pre-treat dinner, fire circle and accommodations for $150+tax
+Early Arrival (optional): Arrive Thursday @ 4 PM instead of Friday and enjoy a pre-treat dinner, special yoga session with Jimmy, fire circle and accommodations for an additional fee.

 Registration for